isomerpages/nlb-discovereads/_diy-resources/preschool-resources/school-holiday-specials.md

 In this beautifully illustrated alphabet book, wildlife ecologist Debby Ng and illustrator Darel Seow part the leaves to showcase lesser-known animals of Southeast Asia!
 Readers will learn about these unique mammals’ habitat, behaviour, food choices, and their relationship with humans.

+All synopses taken from the respective publishers.
+The book covers are the copyright of the respective publishing companies.

 ### **Sea Animals**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SCByWaNO588" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>